 If $C$ is edge-dominating, then we are done.
 Otherwise, we proceed by induction on $k:=|V(C)|$.
-Suppose $k\ge5$, and there are three successive vertices on $C$, namely $X'$, $X$ and $X''$ forming a triangle in $G$.
+Suppose $k\ge 4$, and there are three successive vertices on $C$, namely $X'$, $X$ and $X''$ forming a triangle in $G$.
+Let $v_1v_2\in E(G)$ such that neither $v_1$ nor $v_2$ is on $C$.
 We claim that then we can find a cycle $C'$ such that $C'$ dominates more edges than $C$ (perhaps all), and $X'$, $X$ and $X''$ are also successive on $C'$.